Thomas S. Gates Jr.: Views on strategic weapons

-During Gates's tenure, two missile elements—the ICBM and the submarine-launched ballistic missile (SLBM) -- joined the manned bomber to form a "triad" of strategic nuclear delivery systems.
+During Gates's tenure, two missile elements—the ICBM and the submarine-launched ballistic missile (SLBM) -- joined the crewed bomber to form a "triad" of strategic nuclear delivery systems.
 Also during this period, there occurred movement toward greater emphasis on counterforce targeting a potential enemy's military installations and forces.
 Not only was the United States developing or beginning to deploy a variety of missile systems during this period - Atlas, Titan, Minuteman, and Polaris - but so was the Soviet Union.

-The USSR's emphasis on the land-based ICBM rather than the manned bomber as its primary strategic delivery system presaged a threat of such magnitude to the United States that, together with the Sputnik shock, it forced an acceleration in the pace of U.S. missile development.
+The USSR's emphasis on the land-based ICBM rather than the crewed bomber as its primary strategic delivery system presaged a threat of such magnitude to the United States that, together with the Sputnik shock, it forced an acceleration in the pace of U.S. missile development.

 Gates, like McElroy, had to contend with the "missile gap" controversy.
 He regarded it as a false issue, based on the failure of missile gap believers to distinguish between space and military programs.
 When the U.S. long-range ballistic missile program began in the early 1950s, Gates observed, the development of small, lightweight nuclear warheads by American scientists made it possible for smaller ballistic missiles to carry them.